felipap/creepy/README.md

 ## Overview

-This project has two components.
+This project has two components:

 - **mobile**: a mobile app built with React Native and Expo that broadcasts the users' location to the server.